Imputing Missing Census Block Group Data

 - Logging & Traceability: Configure structured logging to record imputation ratios, neighbor distances, and constraint violations.
 Use Python’s

 loggingmodule with JSON formatters for ingestion into observability stacks like Datadog or OpenTelemetry.
 Refer to Python Logging Documentation for production-grade handler configuration. - Holdout Validation: Reserve 10–15% of non-suppressed CBGs as a validation set.
 Mask them artificially, run the imputer, and calculate RMSE against ground truth.
-RMSE > 8% on income or population variables requires KNN weight recalibration or spatial weights matrix adjustment.
+RMSE greater than 8% on income or population variables requires KNN weight recalibration or spatial weights matrix adjustment.

 Automation Triggers & CI/CD Integration